jakob1111/x11_color_names_mathjax/README.md

 adding the code below in the `<head>` section makes it possible to use all [x11 colors](https://en.wikipedia.org/wiki/X11_color_names) in [MathJax](https://www.mathjax.org/) formulas.

-If you wonder why this is useful, have a look at [this nice blogpost](https://betterexplained.com/articles/colorized-math-equations/) by [@kazad](https://github.com/kazad) that contains several nice examples how colorized math equations can help a lot.
+If you wonder why this is useful, have a look at [this nice blogpost](https://betterexplained.com/articles/colorized-math-equations/) by [@kazad](https://github.com/kazad) that contains several nice examples how colorized math equations can help.

 A project that uses this code is the [Physics Travel Guide](https://physicstravelguide.com/).